Need Help?

 What foods and products contain milk?

-Avoidance of milk is important if you have a milk allergy.
-Milk can be found in many foods and as an ingredient in many products.
-Download our food allergen card to your phone or print and place on your refrigerator at home.
-This allergen card contains examples of the foods and products that may have milk.
+Milk can be found in many foods and as an ingredient in many products such as baked goods, sauces, processed meats and confectionery.
+Download our milk food allergen card to your phone or print and place on your refrigerator at home.
+This allergen card contains examples of the foods and products that may contain milk.

 REMEMBER: You cannot tell what ingredients foods contain by looking at them, smelling them or tasting them.
 ALWAYS read labels when eating packaged food and when eating out, ALWAYS tell people preparing and serving food you have a food allergy.
 ASK about food content after you have told them about your food allergy.